Operation Queen: V Corps joins the offensive

 In the meantime, 4th Division also had made some progress.
 After the capture of Grosshau, the division was aided by the armored forces of the CCR.
 The division now headed for Gey, which was reached on 30 November, but heavily defended.
 Two days later the Germans mounted a counterattack out from Gey, which caused heavy casualties.
 The attack was only stopped by intense artillery fire.
 Since the beginning of the offensive, 4th Division had already lost about 6,000 men and was now unable to conduct further offensive operations.
 Subsequently, Collins decided to halt its offensive operations and pulled the division out to replace it with the 83rd Infantry Division on 3 December.

 At the beginning of December, First Army had fought its way through most of the Hürtgen Forest.
-Although V Corps had reached the Rur at the very southern wing, VII Corps was still short of its objective of reaching the Rur.
+Although V Corps had reached the Roer at the very southern wing, VII Corps was still short of its objective of reaching the Roer.
 Casualties for this campaign were tremendous.
 The fighting for the Hürtgen Forest, which lasted already since September, had cost the Americans about 32,000 men.